rayoh123/Moobloom/docs/final.md

 #### __Approach&nbsp;#2:&nbsp;(Football)__:
 Next, we decided to make the environment more interesting.
 We realized that players often make temporary shelters for their initial nights in Minecraft.
 And when players are caught outside at night, they have to return to it without getting killed.
-To mimick such a scenario, we elongated the field into a football-field-like rectangle, where the agent spawns at one end of the field, the hostile mobs (2 zombies, creepers, and sheep) spawn in the middle, and a "touchdown" line of diamond blocks lie at the opposite end of the field.
+To mimick such a scenario, we elongated the field into a football-field-like rectangle, where the agent spawns at one end of the field, the hostile mobs spawn in the middle, and a "touchdown" line of diamond blocks lie at the opposite end of the field.
 When the agent reaches the diamond blocks, it receives a huge positive reward and the mission immediately ends.
 Here, our diamond blocks are analogous to a player's base/shelter.
+For this approach, we spawned in 2 zombies, 2 creepers, and 2 sheep.

 Here, the rewards for the agent were altered.
 Since we are training the agent to both escape from hostile mobs and to reach the diamond blocks as fast as possible, we gave the agent the following rewards: